Tony Martin (farmer): Compensation claim

 In 2003, Fearon received an estimated £5,000 of legal aid to sue Martin for loss of earnings due to the injuries he had sustained.
 However, the case was thrown into doubt when photographs were published in The Sun, showing him "cycling and climbing with little apparent difficulty" suggesting that Fearon's injuries were not as serious as had been claimed.
-While the case was pending, Fearon was recalled to jail after being charged with the theft of a vehicle while on probation following a conviction for dealing heroin.
+While the case was pending, Fearon was recalled to gaol after being charged with the theft of a vehicle while on probation following a conviction for dealing heroin.
 Fearon later dropped the case when Martin agreed to drop a counterclaim.

 Nick Makin, Martin's solicitor, said: "It is appalling that the family of someone who has a criminal record for burglary and assault should attempt to claim any damages of criminal injury when he was shot while burgling the dwelling of an innocent person ...
 It is also appalling that they may get legal aid while his victim is in prison and patently unable to work and equally cannot get legal aid ...
 There is something wrong and perverse with our legal system that it permits this."